 SmartICE operates the world’s first set of climate change adaptation tools to integrate traditional knowledge of ice with advanced data acquisition, remote monitoring technology and earth observation mapping.
 Their ice-monitoring technology utilizes SmartBUOYS: stationary sensors inserted into the ice to measure ice thickness and snow using thermistors.
 Additionally, SmartQAMUTIKs/SmartKAMUTIKs (incorporating both dialect spellings all other regions of Inuit Nunangat and the Nunatsiavut region), are sled-based sensors towed behind snowmobiles to provide real-time ice and snow thickness measurements to the operator along community trails.

-SmartICE will create learning and employment opportunities under this dedicated program for 8-15 northern community members.
-Participants will be trained to safely and effectively monitor sea-ice conditions in support of more informed ice travel for Indigenous communities in northern Canada.
-Curriculum and content will be developed for long-term use in future training programs.
+SmartICE offers learning and employment opportunities under this dedicated program for northern community members.
+Participants are trained to safely and effectively monitor sea-ice conditions in support of more informed ice travel for Indigenous communities in northern Canada.

 The Result